-Choose Your Ride Carefully
+7. Choose Your Ride Carefully

 On my own trip, I only turned down one ride.
-I was in a sketchy neighborhood (prostitutes were walking around in the middle of the day), and the vehicle that stopped was a truck packed with four young guys, with the smell of weed pouring from the windows.
+I was in a sketchy neighborhood (sex workers were walking around in the middle of the day), and the vehicle that stopped was a truck packed with four young guys, with the smell of weed pouring from the windows.
 They were also only headed to the next exit.
-Odds are good I would’ve been fine, but the situation didn’t feel right and I decided to wait for a better opportunity.
+Odds are I would’ve been fine, but the situation didn’t feel right and I decided to wait for a better opportunity.

-Use Common Sense
+8. Use Common Sense

 Always wear your seatbelt, and if the person starts driving erratically, stay calm and polite but ask to be let out at the next safe pullover spot.
-Avoid hitchhiking (or picking up hitchhikers) at night.
-Not only is it very difficult to stop on the side of the road safely after dark, but it’s also much harder to see pedestrians at night.
+Avoid hitchhiking (or picking up hitchhikers) at night — not only is it very difficult to stop on the side of the road safely after dark, but it’s also much harder to see pedestrians at night.
 Not to mention, people are much more likely to commit crimes under the cover of darkness.

-Stay in Control
+10. Stay in Control

-Keep your valuables on or near your body so if you must escape quickly, you don’t lose them.
-Avoid putting your bag in the trunk if possible so the driver can’t take off before you can grab it.
-Snap a quick photo of the back of the car with your phone before you get in, then send it to a friend or your Twitter account.
-Once inside the car, find a moment to call a friend and tell them where you are, and where you’re headed so the driver can hear you doing it.
+Predators prey on weakness and insecurity.
+Don’t make yourself an easy target.
+Snap a quick photo of the back of the car with your phone before you get in, then send it to a friend or your own email.
+Once inside the car, find a moment to call a friend and tell them where you are and where you’re headed so the driver can hear you doing it.

 Try to avoid talking to your driver (or hitchhiker) about politics, religion, race, or other controversial subjects, at least until you get to know each other a bit and can gauge how they might react.
 You don’t want to provoke them into becoming angry or emotional while behind the wheel.
 If they attempt to start a conversation on these topics, try to change the subject or give boring/vague answers to their questions until they lose interest or you feel comfortable talking about them.
-This is how I responded to Captain Kitty Litter’s overly racist remarks and questions.
+This is how I responded to one driver’s racist remarks and questions.
 Even though I disagreed with his views, I just kind of nodded along and let him talk.

-If it’s your first time hitchhiking and you are particularly nervous about it, try hitching with someone else who’s done it before.
+If it’s your first time hitchhiking and you’re particularly nervous about it, try hitching with someone else who’s done it before.
 This is a fantastic way to learn the ropes and get more comfortable.
 While it might be more difficult to get someone to stop for two hitchhikers, it will always be a bit safer.
 I’m not saying not to go alone, but if you’re worried about safety, hitchhiking with a friend might be a good way to start out.

-Expect To Wait
+13. Expect to Wait